eandf/DocuInsight/README.md

 ### bot

-This project contains a simple chat bot that uses OpenAI's gpt-4o-mini model.
+This project contains a simple chat bot that uses OpenAI's **gpt-4o-mini model**.
 This chat bot is a terminal based chat bot.
 It also uses OpenAI's function calling feature.
 Currently, this function used by the project isa tool that generates a URL search query for searching lawyers.

 ### api